lywangj/Algorithms/README.md

 #
 <h3 id="two-pointers"> Chapter 02.
 Two Pointers </h3>
-If input array is sorted, an efficient way, **time complexity O(n)**, would be to with one pointer in the beginning and another pointer at the end.
+If input array is sorted, an efficient way, <strong>time complexity O(n)</strong>, would be to with one pointer in the beginning and another pointer at the end.
 At every step, pointers iterate through the remaining elements, until these two pointers pointing to the same elements.

 Compared with this, a basic brute force solution will be with time complexity O(n\*n), and a heapsort solution will be with O(n*logn).